 Bottom line is that cow milk is considered safe and nutritious for healthy babies over 1, and we have the most research to support its use compared with other milks.
 It’s also a lot more economical and easy to find compared with goat milk or sheep milk.
 Personally, my son is drinking breastmilk until the supply runs dry, and then I have no qualms about switching him to whole cows milk (assuming he likes it).
 Ha, my hubby (who LOVES whole milk) is very excited to have more of it in the fridge.
 Either way, you should speak to a RD or your pediatrician about what you’re going to feed baby after you ween.

-Hopefully this article has helped clear up some of the questions you had about all the different milks that are out there, because there certainly are a lot!
+Hopefully this article has helped clear up some of the questions you had about the best milk for babies.
 Ultimately, though, the decision to choose what to feed your baby is deeply personal and it’s up to you to decide what you feel is best for you, your baby, and your family.

 Karen Hutchinson, Dietetic Practicum Student